 Despite all I have seen and experienced, I still get the same simple thrill out of glimpsing a tiny patch of snow in a high mountain gully and feel the same urge to climb towards it. ~ Edmund Hillary

-Snow – a personal favourite of mine, and it would appear to be a particular favourite of weather photographers the world over.
-I hope you enjoy these 5 randomly chosen facts about snow, with a few pictures thrown in for good measure 🙂
+Snow is a personal favourite of mine, and it appears to be a particular favourite of weather photographers worldwide.
+I hope you enjoy these five randomly chosen facts about snow, with a few pictures thrown in for good measure 🙂

 As always, click on the image for a larger viewing~ Mark

-At 4,690 metres (15,387 ft) Mount Cayambe in Equador is the highest point in the world crossed by the Equator and the only point on the Equator with snow cover.
+At 4,690 metres (15,387 ft), Mount Cayambe in Ecuador is the highest point in the world crossed by the Equator and the only point on the Equator with snow cover.

 This all still sounds a bit too chilly for my liking, but can be a lifesaver.